Onlookers take video and pictures of a fireworks display.

 Wise advice—forgo your own fireworks and go to a community sponsored fireworks display.

 Most injuries come from careless use.
 Small children don’t realize that sparklers burn at 2000 degrees.
-They wave them around and inevitably, someone gets burnt.
+They wave them around and inevitably, someone gets burned.
 If you must have your own fireworks, light them safely.

 Whether it’s firecrackers, rockets, or sparklers, the safest place is on the ground or however the instructions direct.
 Aim it in a safe direction, stick it in the ground, or lay it on a patio block.
 Light the fuse with a punk stick which keeps your hand away from it.
 Walk—don’t run—away.